AdamHamody/sincera_gray_box/README.md

 # Gray Box Classification

-This package contains helpful functions/classes for classification
+This package contains helpful functions/classes for classification.
+What makes the package comfortable is the ability to perform grid-search in order to  select the optimum data features, hyper-parameters, and classifiers as needed.
+There are three feature selection methods, "chi2", "ANOVA F-value","Kullback–Leibler divergence".

 ## Getting Started